rtlrecguy-del/leradioapp/README.md

 This is A project I am working on and would like to share for other people to test and help me improve.
 I am not resposible for anything not getting recorded.
 All the code for the Server is here to review on github.

-View Android APP in action at: https://www.youtube.com/watch?v=p9i0KOLc6vE
+View Android APP in action at: <a href="https://youtu.be/9CAmN4XSIiY">https://youtu.be/9CAmN4XSIiY</a>

 The dongle I used for this program is: